 This type of extinguisher can be used on Class A or B fires and is particularly suited to extinguishing liquid fires such as petrol and diesel.
-They should not be used on free-flowing liquid fires unless the operator has been specially trained, as these have the potential to rapidly spread the fire to adjacent material.
+They should not be used on freeflowing liquid fires unless the operator has been specially trained, as these have the potential for rapid fire spread to adjacent material.
 This type of extinguisher is not suitable for deep-fat fryers or chip pans.